Thank you to all that attended the SR 509 Open House on December 17, 2015. Materials are now available in the project library.

 extending SR 509?

-Extending SR 509 will ease congestion on I-5, add a southern access to Sea-Tac International Airport and improve service between industrial districts by allowing general-purpose traffic and up to 9,000 trucks daily to bypass I-5, SR 99 and local streets.
+Extending SR 509 will ease congestion on I-5, add a southern access point to Sea-Tac International Airport and improve service between industrial districts by allowing general-purpose traffic and trucks to bypass I-5, SR 99 and local streets.

 The End Result

-When finished, SR 509, the South Airport Access roadway, new I-5 lanes and improvements will become a key component of the Seattle and south King County transportation network.
+When finished, SR 509 will become a key component of the Seattle and south King County transportation network.
 When considered in conjunction with the planned Alaskan Way Viaduct improvements, the project provides a critical north-south corridor alternative to I-5 through Seattle and South King County.

-- Congestion.
-Reduces congestion on I-5 in South King County by providing an alternate north-south route to I-5 while increasing I-5 capacity.
+• Reduced Congestion.
+Fewer vehicles and less traffic on I-5 in South King County by providing an alternate north-south route to I-5.

 What is the project timeline?